acandael/actionmaker-v2/src/content/activities/en/indoor-blaaspijpschieten.md

 availability: 'On request'
 ---

-Indoor Blowgun shooting is very popular.
+Blowgun shooting (Indoor) is very popular.
 It is an exciting and challenging activity for all age groups.
 A brief history of blowgun shooting will be given.
 This is followed by exercises and a competition with blowguns in 3 different lengths.

 Take up the challenge and discover who has the sharpest breath and the best aim.
 An activity full of excitement, challenges and above all lots of fun!